Long-term disability (LTD) insurance is mandatory and provided by the university at no out-of-pocket cost to faculty or staff.

-Long-term disability insurance provides 60 percent salary replacement coverage for regular faculty and staff members who hold a 50 percent time or greater appointment and who become disabled while actively employed.
+The LTD insurance policy provides 60 percent salary replacement coverage for regular faculty and staff members who hold a 50 percent time or greater appointment and become disabled while actively employed.

 Definition of Disability